Setup

 Other possible dictionaries

-These will be all the dictionaries we will use, however you can see other interesting dictionaries in this repo.
+As mentioned above, feel free to take a look at other dictionaries on Marv's page and on kuuube's page.
 Most notably, if you speak German there is a Japanese-German section thanks to Julian.
 Another place to look for dictionaries is shoui's collection.

 What if I don't want to use all these dictionaries?